surifirstpin/biplus_documentation/docs/How to Create a Report.md

 ## Multi-Level grouping

-Using BiPlus you can apply Multi-level grouping to the data extracted. consider the below example for more detailed description on multi level grouping.
+Using BiPlus, you can apply Multi-level grouping to the data extracted. consider the below example for more detailed description on multi level grouping.

 > **For instance** : in the below image grouping has been applied to 2 dimension fields **Station code** and **EmployeeID.** In retrieved data on expanding Station code it displays the perspective **EmployeeID** on Further Expansion of **EmployyeID** it displays Role of the Employee  as shown in below image.